Ugandan government declares nationwide public holiday break

 Possible long holiday in UAE

-Earlier, Legit.ng reported that based on the Dhu Al Hijjah crescent, Eid Al Adha 2026 in the United Arab Emirates (UAE) is projected for May 27, with dates reliant on final moonsighting.
+Earlier, Legit.ng reported that based on the Dhu Al Hijjah crescent, Eid Al Adha 2026 in the United Arab Emirates (UAE) was projected for May 27, with dates reliant on final moonsighting.

-While astronomical calculations provide expected dates, official confirmation depends on the sighting of the new crescent moon marking the beginning of the Islamic month of Dhu al-Hijjah.
+While astronomical calculations provide expected dates, official confirmation depended on the sighting of the new crescent moon marking the beginning of the Islamic month of Dhu al-Hijjah.

 Eid Al Adha could bring the longest public holiday of 2026.